iLert/docs/integrations/datadog/inbound.md

 ---
-description: Create alerts in iLert from Datadog events.
+description: Create alerts in ilert from Datadog events.
 ---

 # Datadog Inbound Integration

-With the iLert Datadog integration, you can create alerts in iLert based on Datadog events.
+With the ilert Datadog integration, you can create alerts in ilert based on Datadog events.

-## In iLert: Create Datadog alert source <a id="alert-source"></a>
+## In ilert: Create Datadog alert source <a id="alert-source"></a>

 1. Switch to the **Alert Sources** tab and click on the "Create new alert source" button
 2. Assign name and select escalation chain